wikimedia/mediawiki-extensions-MassMessage/README.md

 ## Configuration

-    $wgNamespacesToPostIn = array( NS_PROJECT, NS_USER_TALK );
+    $wgNamespacesToPostIn = array( NS_PROJECT );

-This limits the bot to only posting in the Project: and User talk: namespaces.
+This limits the bot to only posting in talk namespaces and the Project: namespace.

     $wgNamespacesToConvert = array( NS_USER => NS_USER_TALK );